Rogannn/Maki-Bot/README.md

 They only appear for certain reasons that can be easily avoided (this might just be happening specifically because of my 8 year old laptop).
 1. When applicant logins using google account, it will trigger a early token warning.
 This problem might only happen specifically on my laptop.

-- REASON: When I used ccleaner to clean cache of my laptop, the time gets out of sync a little bit
+- REASON: If the date and time of the device used to launch is not sync, the token warning will get triggered.
+My laptop's date and time always gets out of sync whenever I use ccleaner to clean my cache.

-- FIX: re-sync date and time
+- FIX: re-sync date and time.

-2. A function gets triggered for whatever reason.

-- REASON: idk

-- FIX: When its your first time running the system after turning on your computer, execute the launcher.py two times.
-Run, stop, and then run again